Pathways logo

 • Click on the circle next to your name.
 Small Profile icon

-• Now you see area where you can enter the date you performed a meeting role.
+• Now you see an area where you can enter the date you performed a meeting role.
 Use the edit pen to enter your dates.

-MEEETING ROLES SITE MAP HOME BETTER SPEAKERS SERIES
+THE EDUCATION SERIES SITE MAP HOME BETTER SPEAKERS SERIES

 -